New for Amazon CodeGuru – Python Support, Security Detectors, and Memory Profiling

 The Security Detector is also identifying security vulnerabilities in the top 10 Open Web Application Security Project (OWASP) categories, such as weak hash encryption.

 If the security detector discovers an issue, it offers a suggested remediation along with an explanation.
-In this way, it’s much easier to follow security best practices for AWS APIs, such as those for AWS Key Management Service (KMS) and Amazon Elastic Compute Cloud (Amazon EC2), and for common Java cryptography and TLS/SSL libraries.
+In this way, it’s much easier to follow security best practices for AWS APIs, such as those for AWS Key Management Service (AWS KMS) and Amazon Elastic Compute Cloud (Amazon EC2), and for common Java cryptography and TLS/SSL libraries.

 With help from the security detector, security engineers can focus on architectural and application-specific security best-practices, and code reviewers can focus their attention on other improvements.